 He made us kings and priests

 The correspondence is clearest in the case of the third.
 If he is "the prince of the kings of the earth," he has authority to set up and put down those kings.
-He has constituted us "a royal priesthood" (1 Pet 2:9), and in the coming kingdom we will "live and reign with Christ a thousand years" (Rev 20:9).
+He promised even the Laodicean church